 A New Chapter for Steam Tug Brent

-See the Brent closeup, take a tour of her deck, and engine room and hear the facinating history of this historic and important vessel.
+See the Steam Tug Brent closeup, take a self guided tour of her deck, and engine room and hear the fascinating history of this historic and unique vessel.

-Brent’s open days are throughout the Spring and Summer at her mooring on The Hythe in Maldon, Essex.
+Steam Tug Brent’s Open Days are throughout the Spring and Summer at her berth on The Hythe in Maldon, Essex, adjacent to the footpath leading to Promenade Park.

 How You Can Help

 As a registered charity help from supporters is incredibly important to the future of Steam Tug Brent.
-Please help to get this historic tug steaming again!
+Please help to get this historic tug restored!

 Donate